Stay Ahead: Essential Travel Updates for 2025

 What to Expect: Initial rollouts at high-traffic points such as Dover, Calais, and major airports may cause delays.

-Pro tip: Always allow extra time for border checks, particularly during busy travel periods like summer holidays.
+Our Top Tip: Always allow extra time for security checks, particularly during busy travel periods like summer holidays.

-For more detailed info on the EES system and how it will impact your travel, check Travel Insurance Explained for more updates.
+For more information on the EES and how it will impact your travel, head over to Travel Insurance Explained.

-From May 2025, British citizens will need to apply for the ETIAS (European Travel Information and Authorization System) to visit Schengen Area countries.
-This is similar to the U.S. ESTA system.
+From May 2025, British citizens will need to apply for an ETIAS (European Travel Information and Authorisation System) to visit the EU and Schengen Area.
+The process is similar to how the ESTA applies for those visiting America.

 How to Apply: The online application is simple and costs €7.
 It’s valid for three years or until your passport expires, whichever comes first.
-Applications typically get approved quickly, but make sure to apply at least a few weeks in advance to avoid delays.
+Applications are likely to be approved efficiently, but make sure to apply at least a few weeks in advance – just in case.

 As tourism continues to rise, several European countries have introduced or expanded tourist taxes to manage congestion and fund sustainability initiatives.

-- Italy: Officials have announced they’re considering a fee for those who are staying in several of Italy’s most popular cities.
-In addition, famous landmarks like the Trevi Fountain or the Colosseum may start charging for entry.
+- Italy: Officials have announced they’re considering a fee for those who are staying in several of Italy’s popular cities.
+In addition, famous landmarks including the Trevi Fountain and the Colosseum may introduce an entry fee.

 For 2025, the U.S. Customs and Border Protection (CBP) Mobile Passport Control app and the widespread use of facial recognition technology at airports will make the entry process faster and more efficient for travellers.

-The CBP Mobile Passport Control app is suitable for UK visitors who are eligible for the Visa Waiver Program (VWP) and have an approved Electronic System for Travel Authorization (ESTA).
-This means that UK citizens who are traveling to the US for tourism or business for stays of up to 90 days can use the app to speed up their entry process.
+The CBP Mobile Passport Control app is suitable for UK visitors who are eligible for the Visa Waiver Programme (VWP) and have an approved Electronic System for Travel Authorisation (ESTA).
+UK citizens who are travelling to the US for tourism or business, for stays of up to 90 days, will be able to use the app to speed up their entry process.

 - How to Use the App: Download the CBP Mobile Passport Control app before your flight.
 The app allows you to pre-fill your customs declaration form and submit your passport information, which can help you avoid long queues at immigration.
 To use the app, you will need to create a profile, answer some questions about your trip, and then present a QR code to a CBP officer when you arrive at the airport.